 - 1. Following the one-year waiver, a child must be registered for kindergarten. - 2.
-If a student is enrolled in kindergarten but the parent and/or school team feel that it is in the best interest of the student to be withdrawn from kindergarten, the Kindergarten Waiver Form ---- Request to NOT Enter Kindergarten will be used to delay kindergarten attendance until the following school year. - 3.
-Children for whom admission to kindergarten has been deferred are not eligible for prekindergarten, except in cases when the child's development is severely delayed and a decision is made by the Superintendent/Designee that prekindergarten may be a more appropriate placement than kindergarten. - 4.
-The request for delay or withdrawal will be approved or denied in writing within five (5) working days from the date of its receipt. - D. Early Admission
+If a student is enrolled in kindergarten but the parent feels that it is in the best interest of the student to be withdrawn from kindergarten, the parent may file the Kindergarten Waiver form for a waiver in order to defer kindergarten attendance until the following school year. - 3.
+Children for whom admission to kindergarten has been deferred due to maturity or alternate location are not eligible for enrollment in HCPSS prekindergarten, except in limited cases where the Superintendent/designee, in consultation with the school team, determine that prekindergarten may be a more appropriate placement than kindergarten.
+Enrollment in the prekindergarten program in lieu of kindergarten is contingent upon meeting eligibility requirements. - 4.
+Students who are enrolled in the HCPSS prekindergarten program, and for whom admission to kindergarten has been deferred, are not eligible to repeat prekindergarten, except in limited cases when the child's development is severely delayed and a decision is made by the Superintendent/designee that repeating kindergarten may be a more appropriate placement than kindergarten. - 5.
+The request for delay or withdrawal will be approved or denied in writing within five (5) working days from the date of its receipt.
+Requests to enroll in prekindergarten or to repeat a prekindergarten program will be approved or denied in writing within (15) days from the date of its receipt. - 6.
+Parents may appeal the decision to the appropriate Superintendent/designee within ten (10) calendar days of receipt of notification.

+D. Early Admission

 Children whose birth dates miss the established deadline for school attendance may have educational needs or demonstrated capabilities that warrant early admission to prekindergarten, kindergarten or first grade.
-Early admission is open only to children whose birthdays fall within a six-week window of the established deadline by the state of Maryland, specifically between September 2 and October 13, inclusive.
-All early admission placements must be made before the start of the school year.
+Early admission is open only to children whose birthdays fall within a six-week window of the established deadline by the State of Maryland, specifically between September 2 and October 13, inclusive.
+Students born on or after October 14 are not eligible for early admission under any circumstances.
+All early admission placements will be made before the start of the school year.
 Other eligibility requirements differ depending on the grade level: